dreamonkey/vue-routes-flattener/README.md

 ```

 You can already spot a problem which is `how can i represent the main-layout?`.
 The `main-layout` is not a simple folder where you can put files inside.
-Instead is a real entity that should be added to all your pages which we call `router outlet`(`O`).
+Instead is a real entity that should be added to all your pages which we will call `router outlet`(`O`).
-Here arises the need for a new structure where you should **NOT** think about pages the same way as folders.

 ```
 -Project(F)